A fabrication guide for planar silicon quantum dot heterostructures: Defects in quantum dot heterostructures

 However perfect the material grown during a process step, it is possible that high-energy processes during further processing of the heterostructure cause damage.
 The \textit{thermal budget} is a common indicator used to signify the maximum allowed thermal load before a device will be too damaged.
 Process damage manifesting as an increase in defect density is also known to occur when using electron-beam evaporation\cite{Schiele}.
 This is most likely caused by the X-rays generated during the evaporation process.
 Another defect known to be generated by high-energy radiation is the E$'$ defect in \ce{SiO2}\cite{Messina2009}.

 Thus far, little research has been done on the damage electron beam lithography can cause in heterostructures.
 It is however reasonable to expect that the high-energy electrons (as high as 100 keV) do interact with the materials in the heterostructure.
+It was shown recently that shallow defects can result from exposure to EBL.
+The resultant degraded mobility could be recovered to a great degree by annealing in forming gas (5\% \ce{H2}, \SI{435}{\celsius}) for 25 min.\cite{Kim2017}

 It is not a-priori clear if a high-energy beam or a low-energy beam would be preferable, since scattering mechanisms in the entire heterostructure determine where the majority of energy of the beam is absorbed.
 Several models for this type of problem, based on energy deposition in (amorphous) solids have been suggested.\cite{Kobetich1968, Kanayat1972} Low-energy patterning (up to a few keV) on thin layers of resist could alleviate this problem.

 All heterostructures in this work have been exposed to EBL processes at energies of typically 20 to 28 keV.